Here’s Where to Volunteer in Westchester This Thanksgiving

 200 Clearbrook Road, Elmsford

-Feeding Westchester welcomes donations and volunteers throughout the year.
-You can support their mission by hosting a fundraiser, contributing funds, or donating food.
+Feeding Westchester seeks donations and volunteers all year long.
+They look for people to host a fundraiser, contribute funds, or donate food.
 This season, choose items from the Holiday Food Drive list and drop them off at the distribution center, open Monday through Friday from 8:30 am to 3 pm.
 Visit their website to learn more and sign up to get involved.

 Family Services of Westchester